-Offense Class Community Punishment Intermediate Punishment Misdemeanant 6 to 18 months 12 to 24 months Felon 12 to 30 months 18 to 36 months The court may depart from the required.
-The maximum perm nese ranges with a finding that a loonissible period is 5 years. nger or shorter period is
+Offense Class Community Punishment Intermediate Punishment

+Misdemeanant 6 to 18 months 12 to 24 months

+Felon 12 to 30 months 18 to 36 months

+The court may depart from these ranges with a finding that a longer or shorter period is required.
+The maximum permissible period is 5 years.

-The permissible length of probation in a DWI case is 5 years, and no special findings are required to impose a probationary sentence of that length.
+DWI The permissible length of probation in a DWI case is 5 years, and no special findings are required to impose a probationary sentence of that length.